Scaling Enhancement in Distributed Quantum Sensing via Bidirectional Causal Routing: Methods

 \subsection{SNR calculation and experimental precision}

 In our experiments, we directly measure the differential intensity using the QPD, which converts the received optical power to an electrical voltage.
-According to Eq. (\ref{eq:14}), the output of QPD is a voltage signal $V_{\Delta}=\gamma I_{\Delta}$, where $\gamma$ is the conversion gain, which is the product of the responsivity and transresistance gain of the QPD.
-Therefore, the detected signal in our experiments satisfies $V_{\Delta}\propto [N^{2}+(1+2z_{\mathrm{in}}/\bar{z})N]\bar{\varphi}$, which quadratically increases with the number $N$ of sensors and linearly increases with the average tilt angle $\bar{\varphi}$.
+According to Eq.~(\ref{eq:14}), the output of QPD is a voltage signal $V_{\Delta}=\gamma I_{\Delta}$, where $\gamma$ is the conversion gain, which is the product of the responsivity and transresistance gain of the QPD.
+Therefore, the detected signal in our experiments satisfies $V_{\Delta}\propto [M^{2}+(1+2z_{\mathrm{in}}/\bar{z})M]\bar{\varphi}$, which contains a quadratic contribution in $M$ and linearly increases with the average tilt angle $\bar{\varphi}$.
 The loaded angular tilt signals in our experiments are synchronized sinusoidal signals at $\SI{10}{\kHz}$.
 To demodulate the average tilt angle, we then input the detected signal from the QPD to a spectrum analyzer.
-As shown in Fig. \ref{fig:4}, we can then determine peak SNR as
+As shown in Fig.~\ref{fig:4}, we can then determine peak SNR as

 where $V_{\Delta}^{(\SI{10}{\kHz})}$ corresponds to the $\SI{10}{\kHz}$ signal arising from angular tilts, and $V_{\mathrm{noise}}$ is the noise floor in the device.
 Principally, the detected noise floor in the spectrum analyzer consists of shot noise, electrical noise and thermal noise, which are independent of the number of sensors and the amplitude of tilt signals.
 Thus, the detected peak SNR in the spectrum analyzer satisfies